-Standard 11: CPA Family Foster Homes Meet DFCS Minimum Standards All family foster homes must meet safety, well-being and quality of care standards.
+Standard 11: CPA Family Foster Homes Meet DFCS Minimum Standards2 All family foster homes must meet safety, well-being and quality of care standards.

 - 11.0 CPA foster homes must meet the minimum approval standards for fostering as outlined in DFCS Child Welfare Policy Manual Chapter 14.
-Foster homes may not receive placements prior to complete family information being entered into GA SHINES. - 11.1 CPAs must approve and re-approve foster homes using the standards and requirements outlined in DFCS Child Welfare Policy Manual Chapter 14.
+Foster homes may not receive placements prior to complete and approved family information being entered into GA SHINES. - 11.1 CPAs must approve and re-approve foster homes using the standards and requirements outlined in DFCS Child Welfare Policy Manual Chapter 14.
 Only foster parents in full approval status, which includes all criminal history and child protective services safety checks, may receive new and additional placements of foster children in DFCS custody. - 11.2 CPAs must ensure that prospective caregivers are drug screened per DFCS Child Welfare Policy Manual Chapter 14.19 using a qualified drug testing laboratory. - 11.3 CPAs must have a written description of their pre-service and on-going training program for caregivers.
 The training program should be reviewed and updated periodically to reflect the changing needs of children and families.
-The pre-service training program must be approved by DFCS.
+The pre-service training program must be approved by DFCS. - 11.4 Providers must ensure that caregivers participate in relevant annual training that at least meets the requirements of DFCS Child Welfare Policy Manual Chapter 14.
+CPAs must have a standard format for approving independent study and for measuring and documenting the learning that has taken place. - 11.5 Caregivers must complete a pre-service training and a provider orientation to foster parenting as a part of the initial approval process.

-&lt;sup>2 Providers may use DFCS forms or their own comparable forms to meet requirements.
+2 Providers may use DFCS forms or their own comparable forms to meet requirements.